 You have a better chance of dying in an accident caused by an ambulance than an innocent person has of being executed wrongly.

 In fact, we accept risk for far more trivial reasons like our convenience.
 Probably the most obvious one is in the risk incurred in automobile driving.
 We know that thousands are going to die in automobile accidents every year, but we accept that risk knowing that thousands will die .
 Yet, the reality is...

 You have a much better chance of dying in a car accident within five miles from your house than an innocent man has of being executed wrongly.

 Amusing Ourselves to Death

-In fact, we accept risk for even more trivial reasons than driving a car at our convenience.
+We can take this line of reasoning even one step further: we accept risk for even more trivial reasons than driving a car at our convenience.
 We know, for example, that every year a number of children will be killed in sporting activities and at amusement parks, yet we consider it a reasonable risk.
 Think about it, is riding a roller coaster worth dying for?
 Every year in the United States, about four people are killed as a result of injuries sustained at an amusement park .
 But, when it comes to the death penalty...

 you're more likely to die at an amusement park than at the hand of the state for a crime you didn’t commit.

 But, let’s assume that somewhere along the way that we will execute someone who is innocent—that is, someone that really did not commit the crime.